giulio92/GLTableCollectionView/README.md

 [![GitHub license](https://img.shields.io/badge/license-AGPL-blue.svg)](https://raw.githubusercontent.com/giulio92/GLTableCollectionView/master/LICENSE.txt)

 ## What it is
 GLTableCollectionView is a ready-to-use ```UITableViewController``` with a ```UICollectionView``` for each ```UITableViewCell```, something like Netflix, Airbnb or the Apple's App Store are doing in their iOS apps.
-GLTableCollectionView is completely customizable in both his UITableView and UICollectionView part since it has been made on the same Data Source and Delegate methods with no additions.
+GLTableCollectionView is completely customizable in both his UITableView and UICollectionView parts since it has been made on the same Data Source and Delegate methods with no complicated additions.

 ## Demo
 <p align="center">